chicecream/mini-world/README.md

     }
     ```

-    Even if you want to modify caller's a
+    Even if you want to modify caller's arguments, you can still use "des\_alias" to name t